I just discovered that a song I wrote with Steve Cropper, specifically for Darrell

 The next day, I played my first session at STAX, and I'm

-not positive whose session it was, but I believe it was for the Mad Lads.
+not positive - but I believe it was for the Mad Lads.

 I'm sure Al was the producer.
 I clearly remember I played only Hammond, no piano